Kiki Passo Shows Off Bodacious Booty In Racy Black Lingerie

 “Hair looks fantastic and of course you are gorgeous!” a fourth admirer chimed in.

-Earlier in the month, Kiki gave her fans a nice look at her cleavage when she uploaded a series of photos that saw he sporting a sexy top that had a low-cut neckline and a flirty cut-out section between her breasts.
-She paired the top with frayed white denim shorts for a seductive, yet casual, look.
+Earlier in the month, Kiki gave her fans a nice look at her cleavage when she uploaded a series of photos that saw her sporting a sexy top that had a low-cut neckline and a flirty cut-out section between her breasts.
+She paired the top with frayed white denim shorts for a seductive yet casual look.